 There is no separate register of aircraft mortgages in India.
 However, the CARs require the owner of an aircraft to file a notarised and apostilled copy of the mortgage documents evidencing the creation of the charge with the DGCA, which will endorse the name of the mortgagee on the certificate of registration.

-As per law, if the mortgagor is an Indian company or a company with a registered place of business in India, the mortgagor must, within a prescribed period, register any charge (which includes a mortgage) created with the relevant Registrar of Companies (“ROC”) in the prescribed form.
-The Indian company laws require such filing to be made within 30 days of the creation of the charge, in the prescribed form, along with the complete particulars of the charge, including the instrument creating such charge.
+As per Indian company law, if the mortgagor is an Indian company or a company with a registered place of business in India, the mortgagor must, within a prescribed period, register any charge (which includes a mortgage) created with the relevant Registrar of Companies (“ROC”) in the prescribed form.
+Such filings would have to be made within 30 days of the creation of the charge, in the prescribed form, along with the complete particulars of the charge, including the instrument creating such charge.

 2.3 Are there any particular regulatory requirements which a lessor or a financier needs to be aware of as regards aircraft operation?

 India has ratified Article 83 bis of the Chicago Convention and therefore, prior to an Indian operator leasing an aircraft to/from a foreign operator, it is mandatory to obtain permission from the DGCA.
 There is no specific requirement for a lease to be in any specified form/format or in any particular language.
-However, the terms of the lease need to be in compliance with the CAR prescribed by the DGCA (CAR Section 3, Air Transport, Series “C”, Part 1, dated December 30, 1993, as revised on January 13, 2021, in respect of Airworthiness and Operational Control of Foreign Aircraft Leased by Indian Operators) and such other CARs as may be issued by the DGCA from time to time.
+However, the terms of the lease must be in compliance with the CAR prescribed by the DGCA (CAR Section 3, Air Transport, Series “C”, Part 1, dated March 24, 2017, as revised from time to time, in respect of criteria for leasing of aircraft by Indian Operators) and such other CARs as may be issued by the DGCA from time to time.
 Further, the lessor/financier should also ensure compliance with the Aircraft Leasing Manual (CAP 3200), relevant taxation laws, contract laws, foreign exchange laws and stamp duty laws.

 2.4 As a matter of local law, is there any concept of title annexation, whereby ownership or security interests in a single engine are at risk of automatic transfer or other prejudice when installed ‘on-wing’ on an aircraft owned by another party?
 If so, what are the conditions to such title annexation and can owners and financiers of engines take pre-emptive steps to mitigate the risks?